AlexFangSW/Typephoon_api/doc/build.md

 - **WebSockets**: Event triggers and real-time data transfer.
     - **Event triggers**
         - User joins / leaves the lobby, frontend is triggered to request lobby info.
-        - Lobby countdown finishes, frontend recives a trigger to redirect users to the 'game' page.
+        - When Lobby countdown finishes, frontend recives a trigger to redirect users to the 'game' page.
-        - Game start countdown finishes, frontend is triggerd to set event listener for keystrokes.
+        - On Game start, frontend is triggerd to set event listener for keystrokes.
     - **Real-time data**
         - User in game keystrokes.